Skills

 Click on the Advanced Options label to see the advanced options

-1. If you are going to use this Skill a lot from the Context-Menu, you can pull it out of the folder and to the top level of the menu by checking Add shortcut to right-click menu.
+- If you are going to use this Skill a lot from the Context-Menu, you can pin it to the top level of the menu by checking

-4. If you have selected API / Webhook then you will need to enter a URL that can receive a POST request.
-You can also adjust the headers that are sent in case you need to send an authentication or API Key.
+- PREMIUM PLAN ONLY: If you have selected API / Webhook then you will need to enter a URL that can receive a POST request.
+You can also adjust the headers that are sent in case you need to send an authentication or API Key, add static variables to the body, and configure custom response and error paths.
 See more details on the API/Webhooks page.

 Tips for Writing Good Skills